iogeek/Gardening4Engineers/about.md

 permalink: /about/
 ---

-A crude wesbite for notes I've collected and shared.
+A crude wesbite for notes, projects and experiences.